nexusformat/definitions/manual/source/classes/contributed_definitions/icme-structure.rst

     :ref:`NXms_recon`:
         A base class for documenting results of reconstructed microstructures.

-    :ref:`NXms_score_config`:
+    :ref:`NXms_score_config`, :ref:`NXms_score_results`:
-        A specific example of how :ref:`NXapm_paraprobe_config_ranger` can be specialized for documenting the configuration of a computer simulation with the static recrystallization cellular automata model SCORE.
+        A specific example of an application definition for documenting the configuration and results respectively of a computer simulation with the static recrystallization cellular automata model SCORE.

-    :ref:`NXms_score_results`:
-        A specific example of how :ref:`NXms` can be specialized for documenting results of computer simulations with the static recrystallization cellular automata model SCORE.